AlvaroRodriguezDelRio/nov-fams-pipeline/README.md

-# Pipeline for novel family computation and analysis
+# Pipeline for novel gene family computation and characterization

 Here we present the pipeline for computing novel gene families from the proteomes of a collection of genomes, and how to calculate their genomic context conservation.